it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/mdm_info.rst

 Remediating Disinformation and Misinformation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Track important information by, for instance, following your county name and the names of your eleciton official and other public figures.
+Track important information by, for instance, following your county name and the names of your election official and other public figures.
 #.
 Election officials can report identified disinformation and misinformation to misinformation@cisecurity.org.
 Include the following information:

    * A screenshot of the social media post and, if possible, the URL.